persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 ### Style Binding

-Style Binding allows you to set CSS styles directly in the template based on model property values.
-This enables you to dynamically change style properties like color, size, margins, etc.
+Style Binding lets you set CSS styles directly in the template based on model property values.
+This lets you dynamically change style properties like color, size, margins, etc.

 Example: